- Darlington Transport Study

 The Department of Planning, Transport and Infrastructure will be upgrading the intersection to improve safety and travel time for motorists.

-Early works expected to commence in the second quarter of 2020, with major construction expected to commence in late 2020.
+Early works expected to commence in the third quarter of 2020, with major construction expected to commence in late 2020.

 The current proposed treatments for the intersection upgrade include:

 - widening of Main North Road, with the installation of an additional right turn lane into Kings Road, and three through lanes heading south on Main North Road;

 - widening of Main North Road, with the installation of an additional right turn lane into McIntyre Road, and three through lanes heading north on Main North Road;